ujwalnaik11/Argo-CD/README.md

-- Task 4 : Cleanup Strategy
+- Task 4 : Cleanup -
 Use background deletion with a cascading propagation policy when deleting applications.